Lusatian Mountains: Mountains and hills

-Protections
+Protection

-The Czech part of the Lusatian Mountains have been a nature reserve since 1976, covering an area of 264 km2.
-Administratively it is known as the Lusatian Mountains Protected Landscape Area (CHKO Lužické hory) and has the status of CHKO, a so-called Landscape park.
+The Czech part of the Lusatian Mountains have been a protected landscape area since 1976, covering an area of 264 km2.
+Administratively it is known as the Lužické hory Protected Landscape Area.
 The smaller German part of the mountains also became a nature protection in 2008, when the Zittau Mountain Nature Park was established, with the effect that the entire Lusatian Mountains is now under some form of nature protection.